European Federation of Psychologists' Associations

-The European Federation of Psychologists' Associations is the umbrella organization of national societies in the field of psychology that are located in the European Economic Area.
+The European Federation of Psychologists' Associations-EFPA is the umbrella organization of national societies in the field of psychology that are located in the European Economic Area.

 History

 The federation was founded in 1981 and the first general assembly was held in Heidelberg.
 Since then, general assemblies have been held every two years in different European cities.
 Since 1995, the general assembly is held in conjunction with the biennial European Congress of Psychology.

 Aims

 The federation is concerned with promoting and improving psychology as a profession and as a discipline, particularly, though not exclusively, in applied settings and with emphasis on the training and research associated with such practice.
 Its official journal is the European Psychologist.
 In 2009, the federation launched the EuroPsy register.